video

 Danielle Boyer founded her nonprofit The STEAM Connection to provide technical and cultural educational opportunities among Native American communities, combining both in the form of robots that teach Indigenous languages.

-I got to spend an afternoon with Danielle, interviewing her about her inventions and work at The STEAM Connection, as well as shooting footage of her demonstrating her robots.
+I spent an afternoon with Danielle, interviewing her about her inventions and work at The STEAM Connection, as well as shooting footage of her demonstrating her robots.
 We also took a trip to the Smithsonian's National Museum of the American Indian where Danielle showed me some of her community's exhibits.

 GOOD MORNING AMERICA

-A study conducted by the National Center For Education Statistics showed test scores in math and reading hit new lows after the pandemic.
+A National Center For Education Statistics study showed test scores in math and reading hit new lows after the pandemic.
 I spoke with one family, fourth grader Yara Valerio and her mother Emma Mercado, about these results, their experiences with remote learning, and their hopes for the next school year.

-I took the lead on producing this segment.
-I booked the interviews with Emma Mercado, Yara Valerio, and Adeola Whitney, then traveled to NYC to field produce the story, directing the crew in shooting b-roll of Yara's first day of fourth grade and also conducting the in-person interviews with Yara, Emma, and Adeola.
+As the producer, I booked Emma, Yara, and children's literacy nonprofit CEO Adeola Whitney.
+I then field produced the story, directing the crew in shooting b-roll of Yara's first day of fourth grade and conducting the in-person interviews with Yara, Emma, and Adeola.
 I also worked on writing the script.

 GOOD MORNING AMERICA

-Pastor Michael Jennings, 56, was arrested by local police while watering plants for an out-of-town neighbor this past spring.
+Pastor Michael Jennings, a Black man, was arrested by local police while watering plants for an out-of-town neighbor.
+The encounter was captured on bodycam footage, sparking widespread outcry and allegations of racial discrimination.

-I took the lead on producing this segment.
-I booked the exclusive interviews with Pastor Jennings and his attorney Harry Daniels (making ABC News the first outlet to interview Jennings since the bodycam footage release).
-I also coordinated the camera crew sent to shoot the in-person interview at Jennings' home and b-roll and remotely conducted the interview with Jennings and Daniels over Zoom.
+As the lead producer, I booked the exclusive interviews with Pastor Jennings and his attorney (making ABC News the first outlet to interview Jennings since the bodycam footage release).
+I also remotely field directed the crew sent to shoot the in-person interview at Jennings' home and conducted it over Zoom.
 I also obtained the body camera footage featured in the package.

 THE HARVARD CRIMSON